 When someone we love dies, we're suddenly faced with decisions we may never have thought about before.
 One question that often comes up — sometimes unexpectedly — is whether embalming is needed.
 Perhaps a funeral director has mentioned it, or you've come across it while researching arrangements.
 Whatever brought you here, this guide will give you clear, honest information so you can make the right choice for your family.
+If you'd like to speak to a professional straight away, you can find an NAFD-accredited funeral director near you here.

 What Is Embalming?
+Definition & Meaning

 Embalming is a process that temporarily preserves the body of someone who has died, slowing the natural process of decomposition.
 It typically involves replacing the body's blood with a preservative fluid — usually containing formaldehyde — which is introduced through the circulatory system.
 Cavity fluid is also used to treat the internal organs.